loveencounterflow/cupofjoe/README.md

   h 'article', ->
     h 'title', "Some Thoughts on Nested Data Structures" h 'par', ->
-      h 'text',   "A interesting "
+      h 'text',   "An interesting "
       h 'em',     "fact"
       h 'text',   " about CupOfJoe is that you " h 'em',     "can"